metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/testbench_basics.rst

 The *Test Bench* is the OpenMETA model object used to define how an OpenMETA system model should be translated into an executable domain-specific model, analysis, or simulation.
-When a Test Bench is executed with the `Master Interpreter`_, a job is created, ready to be processed by the :ref:`resultsbrowser`.
+When a Test Bench is executed with the :ref:`master_interpreter`, a job is created, ready to be processed by the :ref:`resultsbrowser`.

 For example, a Modelica Test Bench defines how a system model composed of